Erikas-Ramanauskas/Milestone-Project-1/README.md

 - ### Main idea

-Brick By Brick is a website for team of bricklayers who specialises in brickwork based around London.
-The purpose of website is to inform of the services team provides as well as capture potential leads quickly.
+Brick By Brick is a website for a team of bricklayers who specializes in brickwork based around London.
+The purpose of the website is to inform of the services the team provides as well as capture potential leads quickly.

-Goal of each section is to answer main qestions:
+The goal of each section is to answer the main questions:

-- Team expirenece
+- Team experience
 - Team vision
 - Past projects
-- What they are able to offer.
+- What they can offer.
 - How to find them and contact them

 - ### User stories

-- #### First Time Visitor Goals
+- #### First-Time Visitor Goals

-1. Understand clearly hat the site is representing and able to offer.
+1. Understand clearly what the site is representing and able to offer.
 2. Quickly find out what the team can offer.
 3. Have multiple clear ways to contact the team.
-4. Accses clear vissable review section
+4. Accses clear visible review section

 - #### Returning Visitor Goals

-1. I want to find out were are their based and visit their showroom
+1. I want to find out where are based and visit their showroom
-2. Have easy and clear acsess to get more information about their past projects
+2. Have easy and clear access to get more information about their past projects
 3. I want to find social media links

 - #### Frequent User Goals

-- Fequent users would be a contractors who works with developemtns on daily basis and they would be recomending the company to regular clients.
-Main purpose is to have clear Contact section
+- Frequent users would be a contractor who works with developers on daily basis and they would be recommending the company to regular clients.
+The main purpose is to have a clear Contact section

-1. Easy acsess to teams perofile and what they did in the past.
+1. Easy access to the team's profile and what they did in the past.
 2. Clear contact details and the form to fill in.
-3. Check up with Brick by Brick owners and have their projects added to a galery.
+3. Check up with Brick by Brick owners and have their projects added to a gallery.

 ## Design

 - ### Colour Scheme

-- 5 main colours used were created using [Adobe Color](https://color.adobe.com/create/color-wheel).
+- 5 main colors used were created using [Adobe Color](https://color.adobe.com/create/color-wheel).

-I used several brick pictures and played diferent shades to get few darker colours that landed me on the fallowing list:
+I used several brick pictures and played different shades to get a few darker colors that landed me on the following list:

 ```CSS
 :root {